The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Introduction

+Driven by these gaps, we conducted a pilot study with ten unimpaired participants to compare their subjective perception in response to walking in exoskeleton-enforced personalized and non-personalized gait patterns.
+We assessed participants’ perception in terms of \textit{enjoyment}, as it reflects users' engagement and willingness to interact with the system~\cite{papp-schmitt_embodied_2024}; \textit{comfort}, since physical strain during exoskeleton use can impact usability and acceptance~\cite{Wang2018}; and \textit{naturalness}, as prior work has shown that exoskeleton-guidance is often evaluated on its resemblance to human physiological movements, commonly assessed through indicators of movement quality such as smoothness~\cite{Luciani2023}, human-robot coordination~\cite{shushtari_humanexoskeleton_2024}, and high correlation between assisted and unassisted kinematics~\cite{moscatelli_impact_2025}.
 We enforced the different gait patterns using an in-house modified Lokomat\textsuperscript{\textsuperscript{\textregistered}} exoskeleton.
-The treadmill-based exoskeleton can support the already integrated knee flexion/extension in the commercial version, as well as newly actuated hip flexion/extension and ab-/adduction together with full translational and rotational pelvis movements, with actuated pelvis lateral movements.
-The personalized gait patterns, i.e., hip, knee, and lateral pelvis desired trajectories, were obtained for each participant using gait pattern prediction models based on walking speed as well as anthropometric and demographic data.
-The models were trained on an extensive online existing walking database.
+This treadmill-based exoskeleton can support the already integrated knee flexion/extension in the commercial version, as well as newly actuated hip flexion/extension and ab-/adduction together with full translational and rotational pelvis movements, with actuated pelvis lateral movements.
+The personalized gait patterns, i.e., hip, knee, and lateral pelvis desired trajectories, were generated for each participant using gait pattern prediction models that incorporate walking speed as well as anthropometric and demographic data.
+These models were trained on a publicly available walking database from 42 healthy people.
 The trajectories were then enforced using a stiff position-derivative controller.
-We expected participants to prefer their personalized gait patterns in terms of enjoyment, comfort, and perceived naturalness.
+We expected healthy users to prefer their personalized gait patterns in terms of enjoyment, comfort, and perceived naturalness, as they might be specially sensitive to rigid guidance that conflicts with their own natural gait.